Platform comparison

 • You have a strong developer team that can self-manage tooling, hosting, and migration.

-• You specifically want to work with the 8thwall.org/open-source or offline engine path after the hosted platform retirement.
+• You specifically want to work with the 8thwall.org open-source or offline engine path after the hosted retirement.

-• You are not buying for non-technical teams who expect a supported SaaS editing environment.
+• You are preserving or migrating an existing technical investment, not buying for non-technical SaaS ownership.

 Feature comparison